 Unexpressed feelings create static in your life.
 When there is stuff in the way — unspoken feelings and thoughts that you’re afraid to share — it creates a barrier to connection because you’re preoccupied with what you’re not sharing.
 Over time, this emotional stress adds up and can cause inflammation and accelerated aging.

-Choose Activities You Love: Whether it’s a quilting, painting, playing music, writing, bike riding or rock climbing — it’s not about what you’re doing, it’s about how you’re feeling when you’re doing it.
+Choose Activities You Love: Whether it’s quilting, painting, playing music, writing, bike riding or rock climbing — it’s not about what you’re doing, it’s about how you’re feeling when you’re doing it.

 You’ll know it’s helping you to feel more connected if you are totally engaged in the activity — something called the “flow state.”
 Flow is the state of being where you are fully immersed in what you are doing with a sense of energized focus, and such joy that you lose sense of time and place.

-And while it’s not always possible to take the time to fully immerse yourself in something you are utterly passionate about, practice building micro-moments throughout your day, where you take time to breath, enjoy and feel connection in the moment.
+And while it’s not always possible to take the time to fully immerse yourself in something you are utterly passionate about, practice building micro-moments throughout your day, where you take time to breathe, enjoy and feel connection in the moment.
 One of the easiest ways I do this is with a cup of my favorite tea.

 Nurture Your Relationships: Sharing honestly with a trusted friend can enhance your feeling of support, being cared for and feeling connected.
 Prioritize these relationships in your life and nurture these bonds by offering the same space to listen and pay attention to a friend in need.